Graduate Satisfactory Academic Progress

 To be eligible for federal student aid funds, a student must make satisfactory academic progress (SAP) toward earning a degree.
 The Federal Department of Education requires Fairleigh Dickinson University to have a policy for monitoring students’ satisfactory academic progress (SAP).

 This policy applies to all students whether they receive federal, state, or institutional funds.
 A student who is not meeting SAP is ineligible for any financial aid from federal, state, or institutional sources.
 An exception will be made for students who receive an Employee Tuition Remission award because this is considered an employee benefit.
-Beginning with the 17/18 academic year, students’ SAP statuses will be reviewed at the end of every semester to determine if they comply with the University’s SAP policy.
+Beginning with the 17/18 academic year, students’ SAP statuses are reviewed at the end of every semester to determine if they comply with the University’s SAP policy.
 Students will be notified in writing if they are not making satisfactory academic progress.
 A student who fails to meet SAP for one semester will be notified in writing that they are in a Financial Aid Warning status.
 In a Warning status a student remains eligible for financial aid but is notified that they will lose their financial aid eligibility if they fail to meet SAP after the next SAP review.

 Another measure of SAP is the student’s pace of completion of credits.
 This is calculated using the earned credits towards the degree in relation to the total number of credits attempted.
-This quantitative measure of SAP measures the “pace” of degree completion and is intended to insure that a student will complete their degree within the maximum time-frame allowed by the Department of Education.
+This quantitative measure of SAP measures the “pace” of degree completion and is intended to insure that a student will complete their degree within the maximum timeframe allowed by the Department of Education.
 The student must be “on pace” to continue to receive student assistance.

 Graduate Students